NahlaMansour/NahlaMansour.github.io/_publications/2026-06-10-mass-attitudes-russia-ukraine.md

 title: "Mass Attitudes towards Russia's Aggression against Ukraine: Tentative Support for Top-Down Opinion Formation"
 category: manuscripts
 permalink: /publication/2026-mass-attitudes-russia-ukraine
-excerpt: 'Draws on an original five-country survey and a replication using the Solidarity in Europe dataset to show that partisan alignment and exposure to disinformation explain more of Europeans pro-Kremlin attitudes than direct economic self-interest.'

 date: 2026-06-10
 venue: 'European Journal of Political Research (FirstView, Open Access)'
 paperurl: 'https://doi.org/10.1017/S1475676526101352'